Gutenberg-Technology/aw-event-bridge-simulator/README.md

-# queue-worker-service
+# queue-worker-scaler
-A go tool which simulates aws fargate task execution through aws SQS / simple fargate call as local docker
+A go tool which simulates aws task execution scaler by aws SQS queue counts as local docker